 - While http uses port 80, https uses port 430.

-- The validation of the domain is a must for https while http does not need that.
-For that reason, https is by far more secure the HTTP as it sieves out the bad domains.
+- The validation of the domain is a must for https, while http does not need that.
+For that reason, https is by far more secure than HTTP as it sieves out bad domains.

 - Also, https requires an SSL or TLS certificate to approve browsing.
 Either of them has to come with the signature of a valid Certificate Authority.
 These are the ways in which https secures data as one browses.
 On the other hand, http does not use either of them, meaning one is more exposed when using http.
 Data encryption is today more of a necessity rather than an option and that is why people are going towards using https.